 Nola's intriguing and mysterious, and you could say the same for the actress portraying her.
 BARQUERO was my first exposure to Marie Gomez, and this preteen sought out other credits for his newfound crush.
 Unfortunately I found there were few other credits to peruse, especially in those pre-IMDB days.
 (How did we ever live without it?)

-Uncredited apperances in MARRIAGE ON THE ROCKS and DO NOT DISTURB followed, but her film career really took off four years later with her Golden Globe nominated splash in THE PROFESSIONALS (1966).
+Uncredited appearances in MARRIAGE ON THE ROCKS and DO NOT DISTURB followed, but her film career really took off four years later with her Golden Globe nominated splash in THE PROFESSIONALS (1966).

-Ms. Gomez next became familiar to U.S. television viewers through her popular recurring role as Perlita in NBC's THE HIGH CHAPPARAL (1967-1971).
+Ms. Gomez became familiar to U.S. television viewers through her popular recurring role as Perlita in NBC's THE HIGH CHAPARRAL (1967-1971), but also guest starred memorably on HONDO, I SPY and THE WILD WILD WEST among others.

-Then she vanished after a too-brief five year heyday, with BARQUERO being her last screen credit to date.
-1968's THE DARING GAME was the only other film role of substance I found.
+Then she vanished after a too-brief five year heyday, with another good big-screen role in Ivan Tors' THE DARING GAME (1968) and then BARQUERO, her last screen credit to date.

 |On TV's HONDO (1967)|